swiftlang/swift-package-manager/Documentation/Plugins.md

 Any prebuild commands are run after the plugin runs but before the build starts, and any files that are in the prebuild command's declared `outputFilesDirectory` will be evaluated as if they had been source files in the target.
 The prebuild command should add or remove files in this directory to reflect the results of having run the command.

-The current version of the Swift Package Manager supports only generated Swift source files as outputs, but the intent is it support any type of file that could have been included as a source file in the target.
+The current version of the Swift Package Manager supports generated Swift source files and resources as outputs, but it does not yet support non-Swift source files.
+Any generated resources are processed as if they had been declared in the manifest with the `.process()` rule.
+The intent is to eventually support any type of file that could have been included as a source file in the target, and to let the plugin provide greater controls over the downstream processing of generated files.

 ### Command plugins

 Command plugins are invoked at will by the user, by invoking `swift` `package` `<command>` `<arguments>`.
-They are unrelated to the build graph, and often perform their work by calling out to underlying tools as subprocesses.
+They are unrelated to the build graph, and often perform their work by invoking to command line tools as subprocesses.

 Command plugins are declared in a similar way to build tool plugins, except that they declare a `.command()` capability and implement a different entry point in the plugin script.